YenWenWang/NSFInvasion2022/Linux/Advance.markdown

 ### while
 The third strategy is to use `while` loops.
-The most common usage of `while` loop is to read a file and it will go through each line and assign them to variables.
+The most common usage of `while` loops is to read a file and it will go through each line and assign them to variables.
 Let's go to `LinuxAdvance/whileloops`, take a look at `testfile` and run this:

 ```